 If short-sleeved shirt wearing grandpas are doing it, it’s not cool.

 Look, I get it.

-	You travel the world and you want to bring back some mementos.
+You travel the world and you want to show off where you’ve been.

-	Pinching the Statue of Liberty between their fingertips, meditating in front of the Taj Mahal, and rubbing my donger for good luck.
+Like pinching the Statue of Liberty between your fingertips, meditating in front of the Taj Mahal, or rubbing my donger for good luck.

-	Seriously though, kicking over the Tower of Pisa shows just how unoriginal and plebeian you are.
+Kicking over the Tower of Pisa just how unoriginal and plebeian you are.

 If you are going to make a photo of a tourist attraction, do it right.